Randy Johnson: 1996−1998

-Johnson was sidelined throughout much of the 1996 season with a back injury, but he rebounded in 1997 with a 20–4 record, 291 strikeouts, and a 2.28 ERA (his personal best).
-Between May 1994 and October 1997, Johnson had gone 53–9, including a 16–0 streak that fell one short of the AL record.
+Johnson was sidelined throughout much of the 1996 season with a back injury but rebounded in 1997 with a 20–4 record, 291 strikeouts, and a 2.28 ERA (his personal best).
+Between May 1994 and October 1997, Johnson went 53–9, including a 16–0 streak that fell one short of the AL record.
 Johnson had two 19-strikeout starts in 1997, on June 24 and August 8.

-Another colorful All-Star Game moment proceeded in the 1997 game involving former Expos teammate Larry Walker, then with the Colorado Rockies.
-When Johnson had started an interleague game versus the Rockies on June 12, Walker chose not to play, explaining that "I faced Randy one time in spring training and he almost killed me."
+Another colorful All-Star Game moment proceeded in 1997 involving former Expos teammate Larry Walker, then with the Colorado Rockies.
+When Johnson started a game against the Rockies on June 12, Walker chose not to play, explaining that "I faced Randy one time in spring training and he almost killed me."
 In the All-Star Game, Walker batted against Johnson, who theatrically threw over his head.
 Ever adaptable, Walker placed his batting helmet backwards and switched sides in the batters' box to stand right-handed for one pitch.
-He ended the at bat by drawing a walk.
-The incident momentarily drew mirth and laughter from players in both dugouts, fans and announcers, and, of course, comparisons to the at bat with Kruk in the 1993 All-Star Game.
-In spite of garnering a reputation of avoiding Johnson, Walker batted .393 (11 hits in 28 at bats) against him in his career, nearly double the rate of all left-handed batters at .199.
+He ended the plate appearance by drawing a walk.
+The incident momentarily drew mirth and laughter from players in both dugouts, fans, and announcers as well as comparisons to the at bat with Kruk in the 1993 All-Star Game.
+In spite of garnering a reputation of avoiding Johnson, Walker batted .393 in 28 at bats against him in his career, nearly double the rate of all left-handed batters at .199.
 When the 1998 season began, Johnson was upset the Mariners would not offer him a contract extension, given his contract was expiring after the season.
 Though the Mariners initially wanted to keep Johnson, turning down a trade offer from the Los Angeles Dodgers, they fell out of contention, going 8–20 in June.
-Minutes before the non-waiver trade deadline, on July 31, the Mariners traded Johnson to the Houston Astros for three minor leaguers: Freddy García, Carlos Guillén, and John Halama.
-Johnson was a Mariner for nearly 9 years, his longest tenure with one team.
+Minutes before the non-waiver trade deadline, on July 31, the Mariners traded Johnson to the Houston Astros for minor leaguers Freddy García, Carlos Guillén, and John Halama.
+Johnson was a Mariner for nearly nine years, his longest tenure with one team.

 Houston Astros (1998)

-In 11 regular-season starts with the Astros, Johnson posted a 10–1 record, a 1.28 ERA, and 116 strikeouts in 84 1/3 innings, and pitched four shutouts.
-Johnson finished 7th in the National League Cy Young Award voting, despite pitching only two months in the league, and helped Houston win their second straight National League Central division title.
-During the playoffs, however, the Astros lost the 1998 NLDS to the San Diego Padres, 3–1.
+In 11 regular-season starts with the Astros, Johnson posted a 10–1 record, a 1.28 ERA, and 116 strikeouts in 84 1/3 innings, and threw four shutouts.
+He finished seventh in the National League (NL) Cy Young Award voting, despite pitching only two months in the league, and helped Houston win their second straight NL Central division title.
+However, the Astros lost the NL Division Series to the San Diego Padres, 3–1.
 Johnson started Games 1 and 4, both losses.
 He only gave up three earned runs combined in the two games, but received only one run in support (in Game 4).